 Source: Informa Markets.
 Note: Direct lines may not represent actual flight paths.

-- East Asia has experienced a fast growth in its air travel industry.
-Japan accounts for the busiest routes, even if the national urban system has extensively been linked with a high-speed train system.
+- East Asia has experienced fast growth in its air travel industry.
+Japan accounts for many of the busiest routes, even if the national urban system has extensively been linked with a high-speed train system.
 The routes involved are beyond the 2 hours service timeframe for high-speed rail, or not connected by high-speed rail services (Okinawa).
 The Hong Kong – Taipei segment emerged since direct flights between Taiwan and mainland China were not permitted until 2014.
-The Chinese domestic air market is substantial with the main routes involving long distance connections between Beijing, Shanghai and Guangzhou.
+The Chinese domestic air market is substantial with the main routes involving long-distance connections between Beijing, Shanghai, and Guangzhou.
 This connectivity is complemented by a high-speed rail system.

 - Southeast Asia.
 Indonesia, the Philippines, Malaysia, Thailand, and Vietnam have substantial domestic air markets in part driven by their geography (archipelago nations) and the poor connectivity of their national highway systems.

 - North America has the longest domestic routes, where many of the busiest routes involving more than 2 hours flights.

 - Central and South America.
-Mexico, Colombia and Brazil have developed active domestic markets in part due to economic development and a constraining geography that does not support well the development of a highway system.
+Mexico, Colombia, and Brazil have developed active domestic markets in part due to economic development and constraining geography that does not support well the development of a highway system.